TheRefreshCNFT/Tools/HTML/Base64Convert/readMe.txt

 Click Save at the prompt for each file. (annoying but goes fast.)

-All files should now be saved in the specified location converted to a base64 data uri.
+All files should now be saved in the specified location converted to Base64.

+Some minters/minting platforms will require Base64 content as string which is what this tool does.
+If that's all you need you're good to go.
+If you're required to JSON format your Base64 content with quotes and commas you can use this FormatBase64 tool https://github.com/TheRefreshCNFT/Tools/tree/master/Powershell/FormatBase64.